 No Changes in Your Billing

-You will continue to receive 1 monthly bill from ComEd.
+Ratepayers will continue to receive one monthly bill from ComEd with the Village of Riverside fixed rate of 7.571¢ from Dynegy Energy.
 You will still be eligible for the same programs you are eligible for now through the utility, such as Budget Billing, payment agreements and energy efficiency programs.
 The only change may be the supplier noted on your ComEd bill.

 Please note that you also have the option to purchase electricity supply from a Retail Electric Supplier (RES) or from ComEd pursuant to Section 16-103 of the Public Utilities Act.
-Information about your options can be found at Illinois Commerce Commission website.
+Information about your options can be found at the website created by the Illinois Commerce Commission for customer information: PlugInIllinois.gov.
 You may request from the Illinois Power Agency, without charge, a list of all supply options available to you in a format that allows comparison of prices and products.